Welcome to Jamia Masjid Ahl-e-Hadith, Halifax

 In 2008 a building adjacent to the masjid was acquired with the intention of creating accommodation for the Imams, a bigger conference hall and funeral facilities.
 Alhamdulillah, this section of the masjid was completed in 2010.
 The opening of the new building was marked with a sisters’ conference, which was attended by over 300 sisters.
 The new building also operates as an overflow area for both brothers and sisters, allowing the additional accommodation of 300 worshipers.

 Our Vision ...

-To advance the religion of Islam for the benefit of the public through the holding prayer meetings, lectures, public celebration of religious festivals, producing and/or distributing literature on the Islamic faith to enlighten others about the Islamic religion.
+To advance the religion of Islam for the benefit of the public through the holding of prayer meetings, lectures, public celebrations of religious festivals, producing and/or distributing literatire on the Islamic faith to enlighten others about the Islamic religion.
 To advance the education of the public on the subject of Islamic religion.

-Jamia Masjid Ahl-e-Hadith is managed by The Aspire Trust.
-For more information on the trust, click on the button below
+Jamia Masjid Ahl-e-Hadith, Halifax is managed and run by The Aspire Trust.
+For more information on the trust, click on the button below ...